What happens after I submit my application?

 What happens after my interview?

-Following your interview, you will receive your conditional offer of a place at the College by email.
-Please follow the instructions in this email as soon as possible to accept your place at the College and to ensure your details are included on our provisional list of next academic year’s students.
+Following your interview, you will receive your conditional offer of a place at the College by email from your interviewer.
+In order to accept or decline your place, you will need to complete and send back the attached offer, to email@example.com as soon as possible to ensure your details are included on our provisional list of next academic year’s students.

 If you change your mind after interview, please let us know by emailing firstname.lastname@example.org.